Sublinearity of the number of semi-infinite branches for geometric random trees: Directional convergence in for the LPP Tree

-\textbf{STEP 1:} Let us first introduce a directed forest with direction $\theta+\pi$ defined on the whole set $\Z^{2}$.
-Let $\{\omega(z), z\in\Z^{2}\}$ be a family of i.i.d. random variables exponentially distributed with parameter $1$.
+\textbf{STEP 1:} Let us introduce a directed forest with direction $\theta+\pi$ defined on the whole set $\Z^{2}$.
+To do it, we first extend from $\N^{2}$ to $\Z^{2}$ the collection of i.i.d. random weights $\omega(z)$.
 Replacing the orientation NE with SW, we can define as in Section \ref{sect:LPPtree} and for each $z\in\Z^{2}$, the SW-Directed LPP Tree on the quadrant $z-\N^{2}$.
-Statement $[S2]$ and Proposition \ref{prop:directiondeterm} also hold for this tree: it a.s. admits only one semi-infinite geodesic with direction $\theta+\pi$, say $\gamma(z)$.
+Such a tree a.s. admits exactly one semi-infinite geodesic with direction $\theta+\pi$, say $\gamma(z)$ (i.e. Statement $[S2]$ and Proposition \ref{prop:directiondeterm} hold).
 Then, we denote by $\FF$ the collection of these semi-infinite geodesics $\gamma(z)$ starting at each $z\in\Z^{2}$.
-Its graph structure can be easily described.
 By uniqueness of geodesics, $\FF$ is a forest.
-Moreover, each vertex $z$ has at most three neighbors; one ancestor $A(z)$ (which is $z-(1,0)$ or $z-(0,1)$) and zero, one or two children (among $z+(1,0)$ and $z+(0,1)$).
+Moreover, each vertex $z$ has at most $3$ neighbors; one ancestor (among $z-(1,0)$ and $z-(0,1)$) and $0$, $1$ or $2$ children (among $z+(1,0)$ and $z+(0,1)$).